Chakib08/TensorFlow---TensorRT-YOLOv3/README.md

 2. The Non-max suppression doesn't work for YOLOv3-Tiny, so we have to adjust some parameters like the threshold of iou and nms threshold, anyway we can still do benchmarks to evaluate the model and the hardware using TensorRT with API.

-# Folders/Files and scripts
+# Details

 **Scripts**
-	[utils.py] -> Include the preprocess and the post-process (Non-maximum Suppression) for both of YOLOv3 et YOLOv3-Tiny.
+- [utils.py]  : Include the preprocess and the post-process (Non-maximum Suppression) for both of YOLOv3 et YOLOv3-Tiny.
-	[tf-yolo.py] -> An additional script to benchmarks YOLOv3 and YOLOv3-Tiny without having a prediction in output only with using TensorFlow (Optionnal and without optimizations).
+- [tf-yolo.py] : An additional script to benchmarks YOLOv3 and YOLOv3-Tiny without having a prediction in output only with using TensorFlow (Optionnal and without optimizations).
-	[trt_yolov3.py] -> The main script of the project which allows us to do benchmarks with of YOLOv3 and YOLOv3-Tiny according to the parameters set in the CLI as precision and batch.
+- [trt_yolov3.py] : The main script of the project which allows us to do benchmarks with of YOLOv3 and YOLOv3-Tiny according to the parameters set in the CLI as precision and batch.

 **Folder/Files and scripts**
-	[frozen_darknet_yolov3_model.pb] -> YOLOv3 frozen model generated with the github of **mystic123**.
+- [frozen_darknet_yolov3_model.pb] : YOLOv3 frozen model generated with the github of **mystic123**.
-	[tiny_yolo/frozen_darknet_yolov3_model.pb] -> YOLOv3-Tiny frozen model generated with the github of **mystic123**
+- [tiny_yolo/frozen_darknet_yolov3_model.pb] : YOLOv3-Tiny frozen model generated with the github of **mystic123**
-	[yolo_v3-coco.inference_only.frozen.pb] -> YOLOv3 withoud post-processing used only to benchmarks YOLOv3.
+- [yolo_v3-coco.inference_only.frozen.pb] : YOLOv3 withoud post-processing used only to benchmarks YOLOv3.
-	[dog.jpg] -> Test image
+- [dog.jpg] : Test image
-	[dog_yolov3_FP16_bs1.png] -> Output image with detections using YOLOv3 TF-TRT FP16
+- [dog_yolov3_FP16_bs1.png] : Output image with detections using YOLOv3 TF-TRT FP16
-	[dog_yolov3_FP32_bs1.png] -> Output image with detections using YOLOv3 TF-TRT FP32
+- [dog_yolov3_FP32_bs1.png] : Output image with detections using YOLOv3 TF-TRT FP32